MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgServicePrincipalRiskDetection.md

 ```

 ### -KeyIds
-The unique identifier (GUID) for the key credential associated with the risk detection.
+The unique identifier for the key credential associated with the risk detection.

 ```yaml
 Type: String[]